 Are You Eating Enough Now?

 You probably think you’re over eating because you have more fat on your body than you would like.
 This notion is incorrect for a lot of people.
-That is why we created the ETP Calculator to give you a ballpark figure based on tried-and-true science.
-Don’t be frightened by this process – that is why we have a team of professionals in the Science Lab to help you along.
+That is why we built an entire database and have collected over 30,000,000 data points on over 12,000 clients in the past 18 months.
+We don’t need to guess… and now neither do you.

 Just understand that fat loss has two speeds, addition and subtraction.
 The addition part adds lean mass built through eating adequate amounts of food.
 The subtraction part, for most people, should only happen very rarely.
 I will detail how to go about that later in the post.
 Just understand that LEAN MASS is your metabolic furnace.